 Details of this income are shown on form P60 (if you are employed at the end of the tax year) or form P45 (if you leave employment during the year).
 You may be paid expenses or provided with taxable benefits by your employer and these may be shown on a form P11D.

 SELF-EMPLOYED

-Self-employed authors and journalists are taxed on earnings in the current tax year.
+Self-employed authors and journalists are taxed on trading profits arising under the cash basis of accounting.